 Unsurprisingly, the least affordable cities tended to have some of the highest costs, along with incomes that were below the national norm.
 However, high prices didn’t always coincide with unaffordability; some pricier stadiums serve affluent cities where fans can cover their NFL fix with relative ease.
 Alternatively, some teams located where incomes are below the norm were quite affordable, too, since their prices were in line with the modest pay of the city they served.

 Two days, or even close to it, is a lot of work to take your family to an NFL game.
 But that’s what you need to pony up if you live in one of these places.
-In the least affordable cities of all, Chicago and Dallas, incomes are only a little below the national median but costs are among the highest in the league — $483.20 and $444.10, respectively.
-Among the exorbitances in Dallas is a $75.00 parking charge, which is not only the highest in the NFL but of any team we’ve tracked in the NBA and MLB, as well.
+In the least affordable cities of all, Chicago and Dallas, incomes are only a little below the national median, but costs are among the highest in the league — $483.20 and $444.10, respectively.
+Among the exorbitant fees in Dallas is a $75 parking charge, which is not only the highest in the NFL, but of any team we’ve tracked in the NBA and MLB, as well.

-In each of the other three locations — New Orleans, Green Bay and Pittsburgh — the cost drops to around $350, or just a little above the average for the league.
+In each of the other three locations — New Orleans, Green Bay, Wis., and Pittsburgh — the cost drops to around $350, or just a little above the average for the league.
 Unfortunately, median incomes in those cities are in the $50,000 range, which is well below the national average.
-The result: You need to work almost as long (upwards of 14 hours) to pay the tab in these places as in more affluent Chicago and Dallas.
+The result: you need to work almost as long (upwards of 14 hours) to pay the tab in these places as in more affluent Chicago and Dallas.

 (The same applies to the #6 team for unaffordability, the Buffalo Bills, with 13-plus hours of toil required for a trip to New Era Field, despite a tab of $334.54, which is a bit below the average.)

 In some metro areas or regions, fans have the choice between two teams that are within easy driving distance.
 Fan costs, not to mention football quality, can vary widely between regional rivals.